mayawagon/mayawagon.github.io/worklog.md

 	- Audrey and Amira about libraries and web literacy
 - create workplan for bklynCONNECT using open practices
 - set time to meet with Selvon every other week
-- send list of links and resources to Cheila
 - Read through [revised needs assessments](https://www.dropbox.com/personal/BklynConnect%20-%20Final%20Reports%20-%20Oct%2025%202017) and approve for public release
-	- talk with Diana about distribution to team, branches, partners, etc.
+	- talk with Diana P. about distribution to team, branches, partners, etc.
 - get tix to [intro to facilitation workshop on nov 20](https://www.eventbrite.com/e/class-intro-to-facilitation-fundamentals-in-becoming-an-effective-facilitator-tickets-37990809534?utm_campaign=new_event_email&utm_medium=email&utm_source=eb_email&utm_term=viewmyevent_button)
 - Incorporate TYTHE's suggested changes to playbook section
 - pick up Blindness from hold section at library